 Meeting of the relevant Council should be held to appoint a replacement, unless there is only a short period until the next AGM.
-This would be \ If an Executive Member [roles marked \ in the Approver column in this Table] resigns during the period between AGMs, then an Extraordinary particularly important for continuity of Chair, Secretary or Treasurer roles.

-\\ If an Executive member has already had completion of Module 1 recorded at Headquarters then there is no obligation to undertake Module 1EX, though completion of Module 1EX (and recording at Headquarters) is encouraged.
+This would be If an Executive Member [roles marked in the Approver column in this Table] resigns during the period between AGMs, then an Extraordinary particularly important for continuity of Chair, Secretary or Treasurer roles.
+If an Executive member has already completed Initial and it was recorded at Headquarters, then there is no obligation for them to undertake Initial-AM, although completion of Initial-AM (and recording it at Headquarters) is encouraged.

-Appointment Line manager to help make the application Approval Process Approver Relevant Commissioner or Body Responsible for Induction Training Requirement for Full Appointment Training Obligations Minimum Membership Charity Trustee Role Criminal Record Check Required Appointment Review Required GROUP SECTION LEADER SECTION LEADERSHIP TEAM ROLES Section Leader Group Scout Leader Group Scout Leader 1 District Appointments Advisory Committee District Commissioner or nominee Group Scout Leader Modules 1, GDPR, 2 and 3 Wood Badge and First Aid certificate Member Yes (if opts-in) Yes Yes Assistant Section Leader Group Scout Leader 1 District Appointments Advisory Committee District Commissioner or nominee Group Scout Leader Modules 1, GDPR, 2 and 3 Wood Badge and First Aid certificate Member No Yes Yes Section Assistant Group Scout Leader 1 District Appointments Advisory Committee District Commissioner or nominee Group Scout Leader Modules 1, GDPR and 3 No requirement Associate Member No Yes Yes MANAGER ROLES Group Scout Leader District Commissioner or nominee 1 District Appointments Advisory Committee District Commissioner or nominee District Commissioner or nominee Modules 1, GDPR, 2 and 4 Wood Badge and First Aid certificate Member Yes Yes Yes
+Appointment Line manager to help make the application Approval Process Approver Relevant Commissioner or Body Responsible for Induction Training Requirement for Full Appointment Training Obligations Minimum Charity Trustee Role Criminal Record Check Required Appointment Review Required GROUP SECTION LEADERSHIP TEAM ROLES HIP TEAM ROLES Section Leader Group Scout Leader Group Scout Leader 1 District Appointments Advisory Committee District Commissioner or nominee Group Scout Leader Explanatory Wood Badge and First Aid certificate Member Yes (if opts-in) Yes Yes Assistant Section Leader Group Scout Leader 1 District Appointments Advisory Committee District Commissioner or nominee Group Scout Leader Explanatory Wood Badge and First Aid certificate Member No Yes Yes Section Assistant Group Scout Leader 1 District Appointments Advisory Committee District Commissioner or nominee Group Scout Leader Initial No requirement Associate Member No Yes Yes MANAGER ROLES Group Scout Leader District Commissioner or nominee 1 District Appointments Advisory Committee District Commissioner or nominee District Commissioner or nominee Explanatory, GSL Workshop Wood Badge and First Aid certificate Member Yes Yes Yes